We provide displays at two levels:

 - Alternative genes - Matching gene IDs from the VEGA/HAVANA project.

 All transcripts for a gene (including protein-coding splice-variants and non-coding transcripts) are listed in the table, and drawn in the diagram.
 Click on any Ensembl transcript ID in the transcript table (ENST, for human), or click any transcript in the diagram, to select one particular transcript.

 Individual transcripts for a gene are drawn as boxes for exons and connecting lines for introns.
 Filled or darkened boxes show coding sequence, and empty boxes show UTR (Untranslated Region).
 Transcripts drawn above the chromosome (blue bar) are on the forward strand, while transcripts below are on the reverse strand.

 - Red or gold transcripts are protein coding.
 Gold transcripts and those with a CCDS have coding sequences that are well-supported and are unlikely to change.
-Gold transcripts are identical between manual curation from the VEGA/Havana set project and the Ensembl automatic annotation pipeline.
-They are only available for human, mouse, and zebrafish.
+Gold transcripts are identical between manual curation from the VEGA/HAVANA project and the Ensembl automatic annotation pipeline.
+They are available for human, mouse, zebrafish, pig, and rat.

 - Blue, pink or grey transcripts are noncoding.
 Go to the transcript summary help page for more information.

 If you work with human, depending on factors such as which cell type/ tissue type you are working in, you may need to use one of the protein-coding transcripts not in these 'reviewed' sets (i.e. not with a CCDS ID, nor a gold transcript).
 Please see the general identifiers link at the left of the transcript tab.
 This will show you matching IDs in other databases, and may help you decide on a transcript.